Salty Sweet Roasted Pumpkin Seeds

-- 1 tbsp steak seasoning (like Montreal Steak Seasoning)
+- 1 tablespoon steak seasoning (like Montreal Steak Seasoning)

 - Cut a circular 5-8 inch diameter hole in the top of the pumpkin encircling the stem (use a sturdy serrated knife and a sawing action).

-- Use the stem as a handle to remove the the circular cut out.
-Using two fingers, squidge off any seeds that cling to the lid.
+Use the stem as a handle to remove the the circular cut out.
+Using two fingers, squeeze off any seeds that cling to the lid.

 - Put the colander into the sink.
 Rinse the seeds under a long full blast of water.
 Swish them all around under the water to help detach any stubborn pumpkin fibers.
 Line a large bowl with paper towels.
 Pour the seeds into the bowl.
 Wrap the towel around the seeds and pat them dry.